Leo-Simpson/c-lasso/README.md

 unknown scale.

-The package handles several different estimators for inferring &beta; (and &sigma;), including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
+The package handles several different estimators for inferring &beta; (and &sigma;), including the constrained Lasso, the constrained scaled Lasso, sparse Huber M-estimation with linear equality constraints, and regularized Support Vector Machines.
 Several different algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.